amithkoujalgi/amithkoujalgi/docs/Reveries/photography.md

     <img src={Woodpecker} style={{ width: '100%' }} alt="Woodpecker" />
     <div style={{ paddingRight: '10px', fontSize: '0.8em' }}>
         The [Woodpecker](https://en.wikipedia.org/wiki/Woodpecker) was hammering away on the tree, its rhythmic tapping filling the air.
-        I had to be quick to capture this one, as it didn’t stick around for long.
+        I had to be quick to capture this one, as it didn't stick around for long.
 The pattern on its feathers was really mesmerizing in the light.
     </div>
 </div>